Drug information provided by: IBM Micromedex

 This medicine may cause some people to be dizzy, drowsy, or less alert than normal.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not suddenly stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a possible worsening of your seizures and reduce the possibility of withdrawal symptoms such as headache, nausea, irritability, tremors, or trouble sleeping.